Robert H. Garff: Awards

 For his service and leadership in the community, Garff was given the Distinguished Utahn Award by the Salt Lake Chapter of the BYU Management Society in 2008.
 In 2021, he was posthumously awarded the Giant in our City award by the Salt Lake Chamber for his service and impact in the Salt Lake community, particularly in education.
 This award also recognized his wife, Katharine, who received the award.

 Personal life

 Garff was married to Katharine (Kathi) Bagley, with whom he had five children, including politician Melissa Garff Ballard.

 He served in various callings in the Church of Jesus Christ of Latter-day Saints, including bishop and stake president.
 From 1987 to 1990, Garff served as president of the church's England Coventry Mission.
 He later served as a member of the church's Sunday School General Board in 1991 and as a regional representative, beginning in 1992.
 In 2003, he became an area seventy, serving in the Fifth Quorum of the Seventy.
 From 2012 to 2015, he served as president of the Bountiful Utah Temple.

-Garff died of COVID-19 in Salt Lake City, Utah, on March 29, 2020, during the COVID-19 pandemic in Utah.
+Garff died of COVID-19 in Salt Lake City, on March 29, 2020, during the COVID-19 pandemic in Utah.